Delaware – Saving For College in 2023

-Delaware has it's own state-operated 529 plan called Delaware College Investment Plan.
-It is important to note that your child does not have to go to a DE college or university in order to use this savings account.
+Delaware has its own state-operated 529 plan called Delaware College Investment Plan.
+It is important to note that your child does not have to go to a DE college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
-Rising tuition is a major driver in these increased higher education costs.
-Tuition at a 4-year university in DE rose 16% (ranked 25th worst in the US), while a 2-year or trade school increased their tuition by 15 percent.
+Rising tuition is a major driver of these increased higher education costs.
+Tuition at a 4-year university in DE rose 16% (ranked 25th in the US), while a 2-year or trade school increased their tuition by 15 percent.

 The Delaware College Investment Plan is managed by Fidelity Investments.
 Three sets of age-based and two static investment options are available in this 529 plan.
 Age-based portfolios invest in actively-managed Fidelity mutual funds, actively-managed mutual funds that are a combination of Fidelity and Third Party funds, and and a third option invests in Fidelity index funds.
 Two static options invest in actively-managed or index funds.
 A bank savings option is also available.

 |State Plan Name:||Delaware College Investment Plan|

 |Maximum Contribution:||up to $350,000 in account balances per beneficiary|